- Sui’s object model vs EVM’s account model

 Call Pattern (Dynamic Routing)

-Used when the target module is not known at compile time:
+Used when the target module is not known at compile time:- Caller creates a

 Call<Param, Result>object - PTB routes the